 Barren desert and a lonely, boundless landscape await you at Central Kalahari.
 This is where you’ll meet friendly meerkats doing what they always do: scurrying around frantically and standing up on their hind legs to survey the scene every few minutes; after all, life is all about keeping an eye on things, such as the snake eagle circling right overhead!

 The summer rain turns the dry Kalahari landscape into a colorful paradise that magically attracts countless animals: huge flamingos, oryx, wildebeests, giraffes, elephants and large herds of zebras embark on the hike.
 Traveling in the vast open spaces on your safari tour, you may just feel like you are the last living human on earth.
 Fear not, the San bushmen are here to keep you company, guiding you through the bush and helping you spot the rarest animals.
 Evenings at the Kalahari are magical – with virtually no cloud cover, this is the ideal time to witness millions of twinkling stars light up the night sky – true romance at the end of the earth!

 Planning the right vacation can be daunting, but we are here to help.
-Bush walks, night drives, river safari tours and desert stays – we can plan it all.
-With our destination expertise and experience, let us help you make the most of your safari tour and offer you a true taste of Botswana.
+Bush walks, night drives, river safari tours and desert stays – with our destination expertise and experience, we’re happy to plan it all for you!

 Our destination experts are happy to help you plan a private, seamless and customized safari tour in Botswana.